 If someone has original Medicare, Part B covers the cost of outpatient health needs, such as durable medical equipment (DME), that a doctor deems medically necessary.
 Medicare includes oxygen equipment and accessories in the DME classification.

 Part B covers the rental of DME for beneficiaries to use within their home.
-However, a person’s doctor and the DME supplier must be enrolled in Medicare.
+However, a person’s doctor and the DME supplier need to be enrolled in Medicare and accept assignment.

 If someone stays in a hospital and needs oxygen therapy during their inpatient stay, Medicare Part A covers this cost.